Bachelor of Science in Exercise Science

 - Pre-physical therapy track – prepares students for Doctor of Physical Therapy (DPT) graduate programs, as well as other advanced degree programs, such as athletic training, chiropractic, exercise physiology, and cardiac rehabilitation.

-- Sports performance track – recommended for students interested in strength and conditioning careers, as well as students considering graduate school in strength and conditioning and other related specializations.
+- Sport performance track – recommended for students interested in strength and conditioning careers, as well as students considering graduate school in strength and conditioning and other related specializations.

 - Fitness specialist track – prepares students for successful employment in fitness right out of college in fields such as personal training and group fitness in commercial, corporate, community, and clinical settings.